tarantool/doc/doc/reference/reference_lua/fiber.rst

     ..
 NOTE::

         Enabling ``fiber.top()`` slows down fiber switching by about 15%, so it is disabled by default.
-To enable it, say ``fiber.top_enable()``.
+To enable it, use ``fiber.top_enable()``.
-        To disable it after you finished debugging, with ``fiber.top_disable()``.
+        To disable it after you finished debugging, use ``fiber.top_disable()``.

 ..  _fiber-kill:

 ..  function:: kill(id)

-    Locate a fiber by its numeric id and cancel it.
+    Locate a fiber by its numeric ID and cancel it.
 In other words, :ref:`fiber.kill() <fiber-kill>` combines :ref:`fiber.find() <fiber-find>` and
     :ref:`fiber_object:cancel() <fiber_object-cancel>`.

-    :param id: the id of the fiber to be cancelled.
+    :param id: the ID of the fiber to be cancelled.
     :Exception: the specified fiber does not exist or cancel is not permitted.

     **Example:**